lux4rd0/weatherflow-collector/README.md

 #### remote-forecast

 This setting populates the WeatherFlow Forecast dashboards by polling the daily and hourly forecasts for your location and stores them in InfluxDB.
-The forecasting process runs on startup and every quarter-hour - 00, 15, 30, and 45 minutes
+The forecasting process runs on startup and every quarter-hour - 00, 15, 30, and 45 minutes.

 #### remote-import